cds-snc/covid-alert-data/README.md

 There are three sources of information coming into this repository.
-The download numbers from the App Stores, the in-app metrics reported by the iOS and Android applications and the metrics reported by the Healthcare portal.
-As the in-app data does not contain a complete representation of phones, comparing in-app metrics with Healthcare Portal data or App Store data should be avoided.
+The download numbers from the App Stores, the in-app metrics reported by the iOS and Android applications and the metrics reported by the key server.
+As the in-app data does not contain a complete representation of phones, comparing in-app metrics directly with key server data or App Store data should be avoided.
 In most cases, the in-app metrics will be lower then the corresponding metric for other sources.

-The metrics are reported over three time period.
-Daily, Weekly and Monthly.
+The metrics are reported over three time periods: Daily, Weekly and Monthly.
 Note that those time periods can overlap, the Monthly data can contain days from the previous months last week.
-Combining numbers from two time frames will lead to double counting.
+Combining numbers from two time frames can lead to double-counting.
+Dates provided for Weekly and Monthly data reflect the last day of that time period (for example, Monthly data for April 2021 is listed as `2021-04-30`).

 In-app metrics were added to the applications around March 28, 2021.
 Prior to that time there were no in-app numbers reported.
 There have